-Mexico City is known world-class cuisine across a variety of cultures and price points so there’s something for everybody whether you’re looking for a Michelin star experience or traveling on a budget.
-From authentic Mexican street food to fusion concepts, I enjoyed a little bit of everything on my last Mexico City solo vacation–and I didn’t forget dessert!
+Mexico City is known for world-class cuisine across a variety of cultures and price points, so there's something for everybody, whether you're looking for a Michelin star experience or traveling on a budget.
+From authentic Mexican street food to fusion concepts, I enjoyed a little bit of everything on my last Mexico City solo vacation--and I didn't forget dessert!

 Tips for Dining in Mexico City

 Ask for your check/bill.
-It’s considered rude for the server to “rush” you or present the check unprompted so just as for la cuenta when you’re ready.
+It's considered rude for the server to "rush" you or present the check unprompted, so just ask for la cuenta when you're ready.

 Get into my guide to solo traveling for women!